-- We will acknowledge your petition within 5 days if it is submitted electronically (link to Surrey E-Petitions site), and within 10 days from the date of receipt if it is submitted by post. - The acknowledgement will say what we propose to do with the petition. (see trigger thresholds) and tell you the date of the meeting it will go to (if it is to go to a meeting).
-If appropriate, we will outline what we may be able to do in response to the petition. - We will publish the petition, acknowledgement and all stages of correspondence relating to it on our website www.waverley.gov.uk unless it would be inappropriate to do this.
+- We will acknowledge your petition within 5 days if it is submitted electronically and within 10 days from the date of receipt if it is submitted by post. - The acknowledgement will say what we propose to do with the petition. (see trigger thresholds) and tell you the date of the meeting it will go to (if it is to go to a meeting).
+If appropriate, we will outline what we may be able to do in response to the petition.

+We will publish the petition, acknowledgement and all stages of correspondence relating to it on our website www.waverley.gov.uk unless it would be inappropriate to do this.